abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Note that in this tutorial, we will be using the conventional GW implementation in Fourier space and frequency-domain with quartic scaling with the number of atoms.
-A more efficient algorithm with cubic scaling is provided by the GWR code described in [this tutorial][./gwr1.md].
+A more efficient algorithm with cubic scaling is provided by the GWR code described in the [GWR1 tutorial](../tutorial/gwr1.md).
-Unfortunately, at the time of writing, the GWR code is not interfaced with GWPT.
+Unfortunately, at the time of writing, the GWR code is not yet interfaced with GWPT.

 This lesson should take about 2.0 hours.